Langhe Big benches: a fashion born of a brilliant idea!

 - Alba: turquoise, located in Scaparone.

-- Canale: pink, it is located at Collina Giaconi of Madonna dei Cavalli in Canale.
+- Canale: pink is located at Collina Giaconi of Madonna dei Cavalli in Canale.

 - Coazzolo: lavender, near the cemetery.